Quila

 Moretto grapes continued to be sourced from that plot during the subsequent 3 vintages.
 Planting material has also been sourced from the micro-vineyard and the first 0.4 ha of Moretto have been planted at QUILA Estate in 2021.

 Apart from Moretto, QUILA cultivates Favorita, Muscat of Canelli, Nebbiolo and Dolcetto.
-Most of the wines Bisso makes are quite experimental, like the “orange” Favorita with up to 200 day maceration in amphora (A♦Quila Langhe DOC Favorita), a dry Muscat (MUS♦Quila Piemonte DOC Moscato secco), and a rosé pet-nat made from Muscat and Dolcetto (MODUS).
+Most of the wines Bisso makes are quite experimental, like the “orange” Favorita with up to 200 day maceration in amphora (A♦Quila Langhe DOC Favorita), a dry Muscat (MUS♦Quila Piemonte DOC Moscato seccosee esCAMOtage), and a rosé pet-nat made from Muscat and Dolcetto (MO♦DUS).
 In 2022 two more reds were added to the portfolio.
-The first is an old vines Dolcetto based field blend (Bric Bissarello), that with its first release already gathered many accolades, like a bronze medal at DWWA 2022 (only 10 Dolcettos got medals) and a gold medal at WOW!, the wine competition of Civiltà del Bere.
-The second one is an old vines Nebbiolo “ripasso” (Jeff Pramas).
+The first is an old vines Dolcetto based field blend (Bric Bissarello), the second is an old vines Nebbiolo “ripasso” (Jeff Pramas).
+Bric Bissarello gathered many accolades with its first release, like a bronze medal at DWWA 2022 (only 10 Dolcettos got medals) and a gold medal at WOW!, the wine competition of Civiltà del Bere.
+In 2023 the MUS♦Quila 2021 wan a Grand Gold Medal at WOW! and was proclaimed «ambassador of the territory» (see blog entry).

 The research and experiments continue thanks to several varieties found in the oldest QUILA vineyard, planted in 1935: genetic analyses revealed the presence of such varieties as Uvalino, Malvasia di Casorzo and Brunetta di Rivoli, several clones of Freisa & Barbera.